SophieTiger/fitness-recipes/README.md

   - Filter that allows visitors and logged in users to filter recipes by servings, calories, macros and ratings.

-## Testing
+## Testing and validation
-See TESTING.md for all the detailed testing
+See [TESTING.md](../fitness-recipes/TESTING.md) for all the detailed testing and validation.

-## Validators

 ## Deployment
 ### Version Control